Choosing the Right Dining Room Rug

 The perfect dining room rug coordinates with your furniture, color scheme and decor style to create a beautiful setting for daily meals and special occasions.
 In addition to bringing depth and texture to your decor, the plush surface of a beautiful patterned rug invites guests to sit back and relax while enjoying dinner, drinks and dessert.

 Finding the ideal dining room table rug size can be challenging, especially if you're furnishing a small space or working around accent furniture like china cabinets, sideboards and servers.
 Considering several factors like table and room size, rug shape, style, materials and color can help you choose the best rug for your dining room.

 Why Should You Put a Rug Under a Dining Table?

 Arranging a rug under your dining table has several benefits.
-Dining room area rugs protect hardwood from scuffs and scrapes and warm up cold floors to keep everyone comfy during meals.
+Dining room area rugs warm up cold floors to keep everyone comfy during meals.
 A gorgeous rug that coordinates with your color scheme creates a cohesive design, too.
 Dark colors and patterns also hide spills easily, and most dining room rugs vacuum clean in a snap.

 Dining Room Rug Size Guide

 While it's tempting to dive right in and start shopping for your dining room rug, you'll need to measure a few things first to ensure your rug fits properly beneath your furniture and within the space available in the room.
 Start by writing down the dimensions of your tabletop, then pull the side chairs out to a comfortable distance and measure the width needed for guests to seat themselves.